 So my Mastodon experience has been 99.9% positive — I love just jumping on there and looking at the worldwide feeds to see what people are talking about.
 It feels very chill — yes, there are some posts about politics or other heavy topics, but you’ll also find people posting about all kinds of other stuff.
 It has the feel of early social media, before algorithms and advertising started fucking up the entire experience.
 Mastodon doesn’t use algorithms to drive content, which means typical “influencer” behavior won’t work…and that leads to less crap for the rest of us to see.
 What’s not to like?

-One area of Mastodon I’m not so thrilled about is the encouraged overuse of Content Warnings by some folks…but that’s something for another time!
+One aspect of Mastodon I’m not so thrilled about is the encouraged overuse of Content Warnings by some folks…but that’s something for another time!